 Physical therapists are well trained to assess and evaluate people with carpal tunnel syndrome.
 Although some patients (anywhere from 28% to 62%) recover without carpal tunnel syndrome treatment, others (from 32% to 58%) get worse.

 A recent patient of mine from Santa Clara has had pain in their wrist and hand for over 6 months.
-She reported having low grade pain in her wrist, which she felt while working at Nvidia, but also while biking down Lawrence Expressway.
-She hoped it would go away because she was busy with a newboarn at home.
+She reported having low-grade pain in her wrist, which she felt while working at Nvidia, but also while biking down Lawrence Expressway.
+She hoped it would go away because she was busy with a newborn at home.
 Unfortunately, the pain only got worse.

 This is a familiar story for many with carpal tunnel pain, as many people hope it will spontaneously improve.

-Why risk the injury and hope it just goes away on its own.
-In our current medical system, it is necessary to be proactive with your health, as we currently have a “sick insurance” not “health insurance”.
+Why risk the injury and hope it just goes away on its own?
+In our current medical system, it is necessary to be proactive with your health, as we currently have “sick insurance” not “health insurance”.

 5 Self Tests to Determine if you have carpal tunnel syndrome